vborjesson/GlenX/README.md

 abyss-pe k-50 name=name in=regionX.fasta
 spades.py --12 regionX.bam -o spades_out

-bwa mem ref.fa assembled.fasta > aligned_assembled.sam
+bwa mem -x intractg ref.fa assembled.fasta > aligned_assambled.sam
 ```
-Velveth returns a fasta-file with all reads sorted, and after bwa I get a long sam-file
+Velveth returns a fasta-file with all reads sorted, and after bwa I get a long sam-file - multiple steps -> i think I will skipp this one!
-Abyss returns resulting acaffolds as fasta; but how do I get statistics from this?
+Abyss - returns nice contigs.
+One good Ide could be to map contigs from different kmers.
+But; how do I get statistics from this?
+Look at sam!
-spades ??
-SSAKE ??
+spades - finns på UPPMAX, ska testköra med inv_
+SSAKE - Returnerar fler och kortare contigs -> ska kolla igenom!
+tasr - ?

+Map reads back to contigs to get stats. - skipp!
+This will not generate the maps that was originally created.

+Try to find other ways to get statistics!